 The EU GDPR restricts transfers of personal data outside of the EU to countries which cannot guarantee an adequate protection unless an exception applies or an alternative approved mechanism is adopted.

 Until now, Standard Contractual Clauses (SCC) and Privacy Shield (for transfers to the US) have been the most common mechanisms used to protect the personal data transferred.

-As an EU-based provider of cloud services, WhistleB is subject to and fully complies with the EU GDPR.
+As an EU-based provider of cloud services, NAVEX is subject to and fully complies with the EU GDPR.

-Security has always been at the heart of everything we do at WhistleB – to protect both whistleblowers and our customers’ data.
-Since the beginning, we have purposefully designed market-leading security into our whistleblower system and selected the most secure IT providers.
+Security has always been at the heart of everything we do to protect both whistleblowers and our customers’ data.
+We have purposefully designed market-leading security into the WhistleB system and selected the most secure IT providers.

 Data security and compliance with all applicable laws are and will remain focus points of the WhistleB whistleblowing system.
 Find out more about this at our Trust Centre.